Parents have enough to worry about. Ditch concerns about toxins in baby lotion by avoiding these 10 harmful chemicals.

 At Era Organics, our mission revolves around helping people moisturize, soothe, and rejuvenate their skin without exposure to harmful chemicals.
 We saw a need to provide a dry skin care option that parents could feel good about using on their children.

-So we created our Organic Baby Lotion, which is free of every single harmful ingredient listed above.
+So we created our botanical Baby Lotion, which is free of every single harmful ingredient listed above.